LonerHermitNEET/Matthew/Matthew.md

 Even now, Matthew grinned; a vague multifaceted impression of intentions lingering behind his expression—time would not pause for him.

 He would have to guide it himself, his grip fiery in form, the edges of his blade twanging endlessly for justification.
-Furthermore, hidden with him lay thoughts of self-assuredness and the concept of being or becoming the epitome of grace and beauty—a demanding process that needed both external and internal affirmation like two beggars on the streets glancing from side to side.
+Furthermore, hidden with him lay thoughts of self-assuredness and the concept of being or becoming the epitome of grace and beauty—a process that needed both external and internal affirmation as demanding as two beggars on the streets glancing from side to side.

 In conclusion, he raised his blade as if to slash.